ArduboyCollection/TicTacCurly/README.md

 # TicTacCurly
- VERSION 1.1
+ VERSION 1.5
 tic tac toe game for arduboy 1-2 player

 from title screen press a for player select

-on player select to keep the default 1 player press b or press left to change to two player then b to confirm and play
+on player select to keep the default 1 player press up or down to change then b to confirm and play

+ if playing 1 player you go to a difficulty select screen up or down to select

 in the game play screen, player X goes first (in 1 player game, you are X) up down left and right moves the cursor, and a places your X or O